-The microSD card slot feature is expected inside the Galaxy Note 7, however.
-You may want to wait for the new version, which is expected to be announced on August 2.
+The microSD card slot feature returns inside the Galaxy Note 7, however.
+You may want the new version for that reason.
 Just don't expect it to support adoptable storage (to offload apps on the microSD card) without diving deep into the developer settings and tinkering around.

-The Samsung Galaxy Note 5 is among the best phones in the world, but it isn't for everyone who can't grip a two-handed phone, or its compromises in the name of style.
+The Samsung Galaxy Note 5 is still among the best phones in the US, but it isn't for everyone who can't grip a two-handed phone, or its compromises in the name of style.